felipeg48/blueprint-rabbitmq/readme.md

 From the root of the project to build the project files for your preferred IDE.

 Running the consumer:

     gradle consumer:jettyRun

-Running the producer requires you to run the AppConfig class from your IDE (for now) to publish a message.
+Running the producer:

+    gradle producer:run

+This will basicly publish one message and from the consumer you will see the message fail 3 times before finally being dumped to the coonsole by the error queue listener.